MEET THE ACCV BOARD

 DIRECTOR OF EVENTS AND HOSPITALITY

 ANTHONY ANGELINI - Anthony Angelini is a JD candidate at Loyola Law School, Los Angeles where he is direttore di scena of the Loyola Law Orchestra and treasurer of the Loyola Federalist Society.
-He currently serves as the Field Director for State Assemblywoman Suzette Valladares in her Ventura County offices where he focuses on community outreach and constituent services.
+He currently serves as the campaign Field Director for State Assemblywoman Suzette Valladares.
 He sits on the board of directors for the Arts Council of the Conejo Valley, Gold Coast Performing Arts Association, and A New Dimension of Hope Organization.
 In 2017 and 2018, he produced the City of Thousand Oaks' Excellence in the Arts Awards at the Bank of America Performing Arts Center, and in 2020, he was appointed by the Mayor of Thousand Oaks to sit on the City's Arts and Culture Roundtable.
 He graduated from UCLA in 2019 with a degree in History and Middle Eastern Studies.
 He was married in September 2020 to his high school sweetheart, Meisha, who he met in the Westlake High School choir.

 DIRECTOR OF ELECTRONIC MEDIA